Microsoft/azure-docs.nl-nl/articles/container-registry/container-registry-tasks-reference-yaml.md

 ## <a name="cmd"></a>cmd

-Het `cmd` stap type voert een container uit.
+Met `cmd` het staptype wordt een container uitgevoerd.

 ### <a name="syntax-cmd"></a>Syntaxis: cmd